-Burton was the representative for North Carolina's 2nd congressional district from 1823 to 1825.
+Burton was the representative for North Carolina’s 2nd congressional district and was (unknown party).
+He served from 1823 to 1825.

-He was previously the representative for North Carolina's 2nd congressional district (1821-1823; Republican); and the representative for North Carolina's 2nd congressional district (1819-1821; Republican).
+He was previously the representative for North Carolina’s 2nd congressional district as a Republican from 1821 to 1823; and the representative for North Carolina’s 2nd congressional district as a Republican from 1819 to 1821.

 From Dec 1819 to Jan 1825, Burton missed 101 of 326 roll call votes, which is 31.0%.
 This is much worse than the median of 12.7% among the lifetime records of representatives serving in Jan 1825.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Dec 1823-May 1824||79||13||16.5%||71st|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information